fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 If you are not familiar with virtualenv or pip, I have got you covered.
 Check

-out Appendix 1, Virtual Environments, on page 157 and Appendix 2, pip,
+out Appendix 1, Virtual Environmentsand Appendix 2, pip,

 on page 159.